CompendiumLabs/ziggy/README.md

 ##  Install

-For simple usage, you no additional steps are needed beyond cloning the repository.
+For simple usage, no additional steps are needed beyond cloning the repository.
 If you want quantization support (optional), you need to build the custom `torch` extensions, in the `extension` directory:
 ```bash
 cd extension
 python setup.py install --user